 We have launched a new frame in which to share and value expanded approaches to learning, collaboration and performance – an International Festival of Learning – IFL- which emphasizes and celebrates learning through dance itself.
 With IFL our intention is also to support and further international exchange, which was always so central to earlier programmes at Independent Dance such as WinLab and vital to the dance ecology overall.
 With support from Arts Council England, the first edition of this festival took place in July 2021.

-As part of IFL we also launch a new talks series in partnership with Sadler’s Wells and University of Roehampton, focused on this civic theme and continuing thoughout 2021.
+Woven into the first edition was a theme of Dance, Intimacy and the Civic, asking how embodied relational dance practices meet with and have relevance to wider contexts.
+As part of the festival we launched a new series of talks in partnership with Sadler’s Wells and University of Roehampton, focused on this civic theme and continuing into 2022.